University of Nebraska College of Law: Postwar growth

 The College of Law closed for three years during World War II; fears the closure would be made permanent were alleviated when the school reopened in January 1946 with an entirely new faculty under dean Frederick Beutel.
-The college added a fourth year to its curriculum (later reverted back to three years) and began training students for public as well as private practice, a change that many law schools made over a decade earlier.
+The college added a fourth year to its curriculum (later reverted to three years) and began training students for public as well as private practice, a change that many law schools made over a decade earlier.
 David Dow, one of the new faculty brought on after the war, became dean in 1960 and began an aggressive expansion of the college, more than doubling enrollment by 1970 to nearly 300.

 During this span, The Nebraska Transcript became the College of Law's first newspaper.
 It was published three times per year until changing to two in 1996, also the final year it was run by students, as the college assumed editorial control in 1997.

 The program soon outgrew the Law College building and moved to a 102-000-square-foot facility on NU's East Campus that was originally given the same name.
 It was dedicated in honor of donor Ross McCollum in 1978, while the original building was incorporated into Architecture Hall.
 Harvey Perlman became dean in 1983, remaining in a full-time teaching position for most of his fifteen-year tenure.

 21st century

 Perlman was named chancellor of the University of Nebraska–Lincoln in 2000, after which the university undertook a significant expansion and renovation of McCollum Hall that lasted for most of the decade.
 In the late 2000s, a group of NU students determined there was a "void of scholarly journals that discussed and criticized Nebraska and Eighth Circuit law" and resurrected the Nebraska Law Review Bulletin, which had been established in 1922 as the Nebraska Law Bulletin to critique regional law.
 Though similar, it is separate from the Nebraska Law Review, the college's official student-run journal which comments on national and international law.

 Richard Moberly became dean in 2016, at the same time the college was beginning efforts to overhaul its curriculum to adapt to a rapidly changing legal landscape.
-In 2022, the college completed a $6-million renovation of its aging and space-constrained Schmid Law Library.